chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 S3 bucket security is a complex matter.
 For details on how AWS evaluates requests for access, please see [the AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-s3-evaluates-access-control.html).
 S3 buckets and the objects they contain support three different types of access control: bucket ACLs, bucket policies, and object ACLs.

-As of this writing, this resource only supports evaluating the first two, bucket ACLs and bucket policies.
-Evaluating object ACLs introduces scalability concerns that are currently not well handled by the AWS API, and may be better handled via AWS mechanisms such as CloudTrail and Config.
+As of January 2018, this resource supports evaluating bucket ACLs and bucket policies.
+We do not support evaluating object ACLs because it introduces scalability concerns in the AWS API; we recommend using AWS mechanisms such as CloudTrail and Config to detect insecure object ACLs.

 In particular, users of the `be_public` matcher should carefully examine the conditions under which the matcher will detect an insecure bucket.
 See the `be_public` section under the Matchers section below.